Narrowing of the Spine

 The affected area of the body depends on the location of the affected area in the spine, but symptoms may be experienced in the neck, upper back, lower back, chest, arms, legs, buttocks and feet, and they may be felt on one or both sides of the body depending on the severity of the condition.

 What can cause narrowing of the spine?
 Conditions including:

 - Facet joint disease

 - Steroid injections

 - Pain medications – over the counter and prescription

-Once these conservative approaches have been exhausted, your doctor may recommend surgery as a last resort for relieving pain and other symptoms due to spinal stenosis.
-If this is the case for your condition, then Laser Spine Institute wants you to know that open back or neck surgery is not your only option for relief.
-Endoscopic spine surgery is an advanced procedure that allows for effective treatment of conditions that cause narrowing of the spine and the symptoms produced by them, without the downtime, risks, bodily trauma, hospital stay, or other negative aspects of open back surgery.
-Contact us today and we’ll provide you with a complimentary MRI or CT scan review to determine your eligibility for one of our procedures.
+Once these conservative approaches have been exhausted, your physician may recommend surgery as a last resort for relieving pain and other symptoms due to spinal stenosis.
+If this is the case for your condition, then Laser Spine Institute wants you to know that open neck or back surgery is not your only option for relief.
+Minimally invasive spine surgeries are advanced procedures that allow for effective treatment of conditions that cause narrowing of the spine and the symptoms produced by it, without the downtime, risks, bodily trauma, hospital stay or other negative aspects of open spine surgery.
+Contact us today and we’ll provide you with a complimentary review of your MRI or CT scan to determine your eligibility for one of our procedures.